What would you do if you were lost and alone in the wilderness, only to discover there’s an unseen world filled with magic and danger?

 Gracie McKay is excited to begin a new chapter in her life after moving from a Manhattan high-rise to the rural suburbs of Nanaimo, British Columbia.
 At sixteen, Gracie's smart and pretty, but she's also shy and making friends isn’t easy.
 Her new classmate, Garrett, is everything she’s ever dreamed of, not to mention he’s an outdoorsman, and she’s finally landed a date with him.
 But that date will have to wait when Gracie and her mother are involved in a horrific car crash in the mountains.

-When Gracie goes for help, she soon finds herself lost in the wilds of the forest.
-Facing certain death, Gracie's terrified-- that is, until she's rescued by a mysterious stranger.
+When Gracie goes for help, she soon finds herself lost in the forest.
+Facing certain death, she's terrified— that is, until she’s rescued by a mysterious stranger.
 Plunged into a secret, unseen realm filled with supernatural creatures hidden within the treacherous Vancouver Island wilderness, Gracie tries to adapt, wanting desperately to return home at the same time.
-But all is not as safe as it seems and Gracie soon finds that someone wants her dead, not to mention that she and Telacki, her new friend, find themselves in imminent danger when they stray from clan lands.
+Her rescuers welcome her, but Gracie soon finds that some want her dead.

 Praise for Befriended, Award winning Fantasy Author, Frank Tuttle writes: An inspiring, thought-provoking glimpse into a world and a people that inhabit a space a stone's throw from our own.
 Entertaining, yes, but also full of heart.
 Highly recommended! -- Frank Tuttle, author of the Markhat Files